-To start learning how I plan to take action on these things, see some of my blog posts.
-And don’t forget to sign up for my mailing list so you can be alerted as I post new thoughts and action plans throughout my campaign.
+To start learning how I am working to take action on these things, see some of my blog posts.
+And don’t forget to sign up for my mailing list so you can be alerted as I post new thoughts and action plans throughout my term.

-Of course, in addition to pushing on the issues that I am passionate about, I will learn about and advocate for the big and small issues my constituents care about.
-I plan to get a phone line dedicated to council work and will hold bi-weekly “office hours” via Zoom and in person (once safe).
+Of course, in addition to pushing on the issues that I am passionate about, I consistently push myself to learn about and advocate for the big and small issues my constituents care about.
+I have a phone line dedicated to council work and can always be reached directly via email.

 On The Issues

 - Safe Streets For AllThere are a great number of pedestrian, bicyclist, and scooter rider accidents that take place annually within our district.
 And survey after survey shows that a number of environmentally friendly short walks, bike rides, and scooter rides end up becomingContinue reading “Safe Streets For All”